 Applicants whose highest qualification was not delivered in English must demonstrate English equivalency by providing evidence of one of the following:

 As all or part of this course (depending on the mode of study you choose) is delivered online you will need to have access to an electronic device (such as a laptop, tablet or smart phone) with internet access to successfully undertake this course.

-We recommend that you familiarise yourself with the documents on the Important Information page before submitting your online Expression of Interest to undertake the course as they contain important information of your rights and obligations and our obligations to you.
+We recommend that you familiarise yourself with the documents on the Important Information page before submitting an application to undertake the course as they contain important information of your rights and obligations and our obligations to you.

 If you have any questions about this course please feel free to contact our admissions officers at: [email protected] providing your preferred contact details and we will get back to you as soon as practical.

 Applications for the course can be made at any time.

 Students who have completed subjects in HELI’s Graduate Certificate in Higher Education Academic Practice will be eligible for four subjects credit into the Master of eLearning as follows:

 |SUBJECT GRANTED CREDIT|